Pick and Pack

 So, I’m going to grab the second packing slips, I’m going to scan that.
 And it tells me to get another red card.
 So, I’m gonna reach into my little bin, grab a red card.
 Also, tells me that there’s one of those left in my pack sub-location.
 Yeah, okay.
 Thank you.
 Hopefully, that’s for the other order.
 So, it also tells me to get a black one because this order had both a red and a black.
 So, I’m going to get that.
 It tells me that was the last pick or pack for that order.
 So, it tells me, “Hey, you’re done with that order.”
 I’m saying, “Great, thank you.”
 I’ll send that out the door.
 So, then we’re down to our last order of that three.
 So, I’m going to scan that order ID.
 It tells me, “Get me a yellow card.”
 So, I’m gonna grab that yellow card.

 Okay.
 What else do I need?
 It says here, “I need a white card.”
 So, let me get one of those, get that out of my bag.
 So, I got a white and then it tells me, what else?
 I should have another red one.
 There’s my last red card.
 So, that’s the last pack of that one.
 I’m done with that.
 I have just now successfully packed all three of those after I had picked everything in the warehouse.
 So, if I’m done here, I’m going to say, “Menu.
-Exit to main menu.”
+Exit to the main menu.”
 I’m ready to throw this up to the cloud back into Finale.
 So, of course, you would come over here, dock your scanner, you’ll see all the information here.

-So, you can see the transfers or the actual, you know, operations that’s actually going on back here.
+So, you can see the transfers or the actual, you know, operations that are actually going on back here.
 So, if I was to show you here, you would see that we’ve got the picking part right here, which was transferring it from the original locations to the pack area, and then the three separate shipments on the packing of those.
 So, we’ll send those right up and we’re ready to go.
 So, that’s a quick example of how to use the Pick and Pack batch feature of the Finale mobile scanner.
 Now, of course, at this moment, what you normally would have done with these, is you would’ve printed shipping labels, and that would all have these all complete and ready to go.